-The goal of this emergency fund is to give you access to the money you need to move through the emergency or unexpected expense with ease.
-It not only helps relieve the financial burden, but just having this account gives you peace of mind.
-It’s a great layer of proactive protection for what matters most in your life.
+The goal of an emergency fund is to give you access to the money you need to move through an emergency or unexpected expense with ease.
+It not only helps relieve the financial burden, but you’ll find real peace of mind too once it’s set up.
+An emergency fund is a great layer of financial protection for what matters most in your life, especially during uncertain times.

-Take your time.
 Ideally an emergency fund should contain enough financial savings to cover your major expenses for six to nine months.
 If you’re just starting a savings account and that amount seems challenging, that’s okay.
 Even that first dollar you put aside is a step in the right direction!
-Take your time and be proud of the efforts you’re making.
+Take your time and be proud of the effort you’re making.

 List your expenses.
 Look at your regular fixed and fluctuating expenses and estimate how much you spend monthly.
 This gives you a target amount of savings for your emergency fund.
 Things to consider: housing, utilities, food, transportation, insurance and personal debts.

-Pay yourself first.
-This piece of advice is one you’ll hear a lot when doing financial planning, mainly because it’s a great tip and you deserve it!
-You should always come first and putting money aside for your future goals should be one of the foremost things you do when you get each paycheck.
-If you can, arrange to have money automatically transferred into a savings account so you’re not even tempted to use it elsewhere.
+This piece of advice is one you’ll hear a lot from financial planners — mainly because it’s a great tip and you deserve it!
+Your immediate expenses should always come first and then you should put money aside for your future goals.
+Make it a habit with each paycheck.
+Better still, arrange to have a percentage of your salary automatically transferred into a savings account by your employer so you’re not even tempted to use it elsewhere.

-Get creative.
 In addition to regular contributions from your paycheck, start thinking of creative ways to save money.
 Can you cut back on your entertainment expenses?
 Do you have things you never use that you can sell?
 Are you shopping for deals and using coupons?
-Stretch your imagination and watch your bank account grow.
+Stretch your imagination and watch your emergency fund account grow.

-Talk to your banker.
 Talk to your banker to find out what type of savings account is best suited to your needs.
-You’ll want to discuss any interest you can earn and how easy it is to access your money when an emergency arises.
+You’ll want to learn about the APR they’re offering and the minimum emergency fund amount you can deposit.
+You’ll also want to know the best way to access your money when an emergency arises.